kevinhennessy/Angular_Sig/Session 2/readme.md

 # Session 2 - Routing, Forms

-Slides for the session can be found at [kevinhennessy.github.io/angular2/Session2](http://kevinhennessy.github.io/angular2/Session2)

 In this session we will be working with a series of checkpoints for Chapter 4 of the book.The starting repository for the book chapter Checkpoint 4.1 which is located at [github.com/chandermani/angular2byexample/tree/checkpoint4.1](https://github.com/chandermani/angular2byexample/tree/checkpoint4.1).

 ## Pre-reqs